clij/clij-docs/README.md

 ![Image](images/example.png)

-## Before we start
-The presented software is under development.
- In order to know what might be necessary to develop CLIJ up to a degree where people can _just_ use it, I need your help:

-* **Tell me about your application** It is very important for me to know who would use CLIJ and for what.
-This is kind of necessary to justify efforts.
-Developing things like that is _not_ my job.
-But I'm happy doing it; if people use it.
-Please drop me a mail (rhaase@mpi-cbg.de), create a [forum post](https://forum.image.sc/t/opencl-gpu-based-image-processing-in-imagej-macro/21286) or tweet to me [@haesleinhuepf](http://twitter.com/haesleinhuepf) if you find this tool useful.
-Tell me your story.
-What do you do with it?
-How do you like it?

-* **Guide development** Think about functionality you would like to have.
-[Write a github issue](https://github.com/clij/clij/issues) or again, drop me as message.

-* **Report errors** Report error messages as [github issue](https://github.com/clij/clij/issues).
-It might be that an error only appears on your computer and I cannot see what lead to it.
-Please describe in detail what you did before the error message appeared.
-Also please tell me on what computer/operating system you are running Fiji.

-* **Share efforts** I will not ask you to support coding this thing.
-However, you are welcome if you feel like sharing efforts.

-* **Communication is key** I do work a lot with ImageJ/Fiji and I do work a lot with OpenCL.
-Building the bridge between both might be a low hanging apple for me.
-But again, I need to know other people views and opinions in order to make this project successful.

-Thanks for reading.
-Now, let's get started.

 ## Installation
 Download and install [Fiji from its website](https://fiji.sc/Downloads).
 Add the update site `http://sites.imagej.net/clij` to your Fiji installation.
 If needed [read more about how to activate update sites]( https://imagej.net/Following_an_update_site).